-> Going concern considerations
+Going concern considerations

 The Company has financed its operating cash requirements primarily through the issuance of share capital.
 The Company's ability to realize the carrying value of its assets and to continue as a going concern is based upon the continued support from the Company's shareholders and the successful execution of the Company's strategic plan to improve the scale and profitability of its business to achieve future profitable operations.
 It will be necessary for the Company to raise additional funds from time to time for the continued execution of its strategic plan.
 These funds may come from sources which include the issuance of shares, the issuance of debt or alternative sources of financing.
-During the three months ended March 31, 2022, the Company obtained a Line of Credit (Note 15) totaling \$1.88 million.
-As a result of the increase in cash and working capital from this financing as well as the anticipated cash flows expected to be achieved from the execution of the Company's strategic plan in the next twelve months, Plurilock has concluded that there is no material uncertainty with respect to the Company's ability to continue as a going concern for the next twelve months.
+There can be no assurance that the Company will successfully generate sufficient operating cash flows or raise sufficient funds to continue the execution of its strategic plan and to operate as a going concern.
+As a result of the above, there may be material uncertainties in the future that may cast significant doubt on the Company's ability to continue as a going concern.
+During the six months ended June 30, 2022, the Company obtained a Line of Credit (Note 16) up to US\$2 million.
+On August 15, 2022, the Company closed the first tranche of a Non-Brokered Private Placement consisting of 1,245 convertible debenture units at a price of \$1,000 per debenture unit for aggregate gross proceeds to the Company of \$1,245,000 (Note 25).